ammrat13/log4shell-test/README.md

 Obviously, this repository uses an out-of-date version of Log4J - version `2.14.0` specifically.
-It also uses an out-of-date version of Java due to the type of exploit it uses.
+It also uses an out-of-date version of Java due to the exploit it uses.
 Instead of using gadgets already in the `CLASSPATH`, it requires the victim to download `.class` files from a remote codebase.
-This capability was made disabled by default through the `com.sun.jndi.ldap.object.trustURLCodebase` property just after version `8u171`.
+This feature can be enabled in any Java version by setting the system property `com.sun.jndi.ldap.object.trustURLCodebase` to `true`.
+Additionally, the factory method works even without that option explicitly set in up to and including Java `8u171`.

 Additionally, it doesn't add any instrumentation to Log4J itself.
 It treats the library as a black box that allows arbitrary JNDI queries.